freeCB/balala/README.zh-EN.md

 >We want to provide modern design components and tools for enterprise management and share them as open source。<br/>
 >We hope to provide developers and users with a more open, transparent and friendly product ecosystem。<br/>

-For both casual users and professional developers，Balala aims to find easier ways to manage projects.。 Balala Currently under active development，<br/>
+For both casual users and professional developers<br/>
+Balala aims to find easier ways to manage projects<br/>
+Balala Currently under active development<br/>
-Feel free to submit any requests or questions you may have! [issues][issues-link]
+Feel free to submit any requests or questions you may have! [issues][issues-link]<br/>
 <br/>
 <br/>